Togo

 In February, a well-known event promoter was beaten by a mob in Accra in February due to his perceived sexuality.
 A video recording of the attack was circulated widely through social media.
 Popular Ghanaian singer Efya later condemned the attack on Twitter.

-In March, a group of women perceived to be lesbians were confronted by a mob during a private birthday party in the town of Teshie near Accra and “pelted with human faeces” according to reports.
+According to Human Rights Watch, in March, a group of women perceived to be lesbians were confronted by a mob during a private birthday party in the town of Teshie near Accra and “pelted with human faeces” according to reports.

 In May, a gang of Muslim youths were wanted by police following the lynching of a gay man because of his sexuality.
 According to reports, local villagers refused to help the police in their investigation and were still looking for the man’s lover.